Foroni1/Derivatives/README.md

 # Derivatives

-The projects under this repository concern derivatives.
+The code under this repository concerns derivatives.

 - Derivatives_course: project developed during the course of Derivatives meant to create volatility surfaces, calibrate the Heston model and compute the prices of options using Monte Carlo